maatthc/qmk_layers_app_companion/README.md

 Display the selected keyboard layer layout on screen to assist your to memorize the key's locations.

-It allows you to display the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.
+It supports displaying the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.

+It requires some changes to your keyboard firmware to notify the host of the layer changes (see below).

-Supports the default layouts of [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk) and you can define your own.
+The example layouts are based on [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk) and you can easily define your own.

 Demonstration video: